 In our last post, we talked about the importance of scheduling heating maintenance during the fall so you’re prepared for the coming winter.
 Maintenance does have its limits, however.
 At some point, the furnace that warms your home and keeps your family safe during cold weather will move beyond where repairs and regular maintenance will do much good.
 Time for a new furnace.

 Is this the fall when you decide to stop maintaining or repairing your furnace and instead invest in a new one?
 We’ll look at some of the factors that can help you decide about a furnace replacement in Hillsboro, OH.
+If you’re unsure whether your furnace still has life left in it, consider our guide on when repairing your heater is no longer worth it to make an informed decision.

 The age of the furnace